20 June, 2024

 Typhoon forecast and warning centres are found in places like Japan, Hawaii, the Philippines and Hong Kong — about 18 countries have territories threatened by typhoons each year!

 In Hong Kong, typhoon season starts in April and lasts until November and they’re most likely to hit between July and September.
 Expect strong winds and heavy rain, which can cause flash flooding, landslides and damage to property.
-There’s typically a few days’ warning that a storm is coming so you’ll have time to prepare, and Hong Kong is very well-equipped to handle these things, particularly if you live in the city!
+There’s typically a few days’ warning that a storm is coming so you’ll have time to prepare, and Hong Kong is very well-equipped to handle these things, particularly if you live on Hong Kong Island or in Kowloon.

 Typhoon Warning Signals

 The HKO’s MyObservatory app (on Apple or Androidhas a wealth of information, right at your fingertips.
-Day-to-day it is great for forecasts but during a typhoon, this will be your go-to for tracking advice.
+On a daily basis, it is great for forecasts but during a typhoon, this will be your go-to for tracking advice.
 The warnings start at T1, then T3, T8, T9 and T10 (T2, 4, 5, 6 and 7 all disappeared in the 1970s as it was making things too confusing!).

 Unlike hurricanes and cyclones which are given categories based on the storm intensity, in Hong Kong, the typhoon warning signals are based on the storm’s proximity and effect on the territory.